oriono24/zhongjun.github.io/_pages/about.md

   - Supply Chain Demand Forecast:
     - My team focused on the supply chain demand forecast method to better optimize the stocking strategy of millions of cloud computing servers.
 Our latest method(till I resign) gains no less than 5% in MAPE compared to any well-known published method(Prophet/Amazon Forecast/etc.).
 Furthermore, we introduced an uncertainty measure to the system instead of purely predicting the demand.
 Our work led to more than $100 million cost saving per year(since I joined).
   - Establishment and Embedding of Knowledge Graph on Economy:
     - By combining external economic data and data from our tens of millions of enterprise customers, we built a huge and high-dimensional knowledge graph and optimized our all-scenario models significantly by knowledge graph embedding.
+The scenario mentioned included but is not limited to:
+      - customer churning prediction
+      - commodity recommendation system
 <br>
 <br>

 **Joint Intelligent Computing Lab of USTC and Birmingham University, University of Science and Technology of China**
   - Stochastic Optimization on Submodular Subset Selection:
-    - Considering the traditional greedy solution with an approximation ratio of 1/e, we tried to find a better solution based on stochastic methods (from the perspective of probability and computing efficiency instead of a better approximation ratio)
+    - Considering the traditional greedy solution with an approximation ratio of 1/e, we worked on a better probabilistic solution based on stochastic methods (from the perspective of computing efficiency)
 <br>
 <br>